Lease Administration Software: What Property Managers Actually Need

 Integration with Billing and PM Systems

-Export format: At minimum, the system should export all lease fields (including all CAM-specific fields) in a format that can be imported without field mapping gymnastics.
-CSV is fine; proprietary binary formats are not.
+Export format: If you're using a dedicated reconciliation tool like CapVeri alongside your lease administration system, you will export a CSV or PDF from the lease administration tool and upload it.
+At minimum, the system should export all lease fields (including all CAM-specific fields) in a format that imports cleanly without field mapping gymnastics.
+CSV is fine.
+Proprietary binary formats are not.

 Sync frequency: If the lease administration data changes (amendment executed, new lease executed), how quickly does the change flow to downstream systems?
-Real-time is ideal; daily batch is acceptable; manual sync is a failure.
+Real-time is ideal.
+Daily batch is acceptable.
+Manual sync is a failure.

 Product Categories and Their Tradeoffs